meghanrjones/meghanrjones/README.md

 ### Hi there 👋

-I am a Postdoctoral Researcher and software developer working for the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/), based in New York
-:us:
+I am currently working as a Data Scientist [@CarbonPlan](https://carbonplan.org/).

-I worked as a scientist for the federal government :technologist: after completing a PhD in submarine volcanology at the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program :volcano:
+I worked as a postdoctoral researcher for the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/) and a scientist for the federal government :technologist: after completing a PhD in submarine volcanology at the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program :volcano: